NatanGer97/natan-twitter-nlp-sentiment/README.md

 in real time and analyze the sentiment of the tweets using NLP.

 ## Use case
-The use case is to analyze the sentiment of tweets that are related to a specific keyword (topic), or filtered by a specific keywords for example - 3 names of companies in order to compare the sentiment of the tweets about them, and check what the public opinion about them.
+Analyze the sentiment of tweets that are related to a specific keyword (topic), or filtered by a specific keywords for example - 3 names of companies in order to compare the sentiment of the tweets about them, and check what the public opinion about them.